 Introduction to Workmanship

 NASA defines workmanship as a shorthand term for the quality rules that apply to the assembly of electronic boards and electrical cable harnesses .
-It is also defined as the quality and accuracy of a pre-described or intended output that is constructed, usually, by a human with or without the use of aides such as machinery .
-High quality workmanship is not necessarily attributed to the talent of an individual but can be acquired through training, experience and control mechanisms.
+It is also described as the quality and accuracy of a pre-described or intended output that is constructed, usually, by a human with or without the use of aides such as machinery .
+High-quality workmanship is not necessarily attributed to the talent of an individual but can be acquired through training, experience, and control mechanisms.

-Workmanship may be governed by quality assurance and production engineers, though, workmanship is also directly related to these other functions: Mission Assurance, Safety, Reliability, and Maintainability.
+Workmanship may be governed by quality assurance and production engineers.
+However, workmanship is also directly related to these other functions: Mission Assurance, Safety, Reliability, and Maintainability.

 In the research of Dr. Swartwout , a common thread is discovered related to CubeSat failures.
 It was observed that in almost half of all failures: